 The following South Florida Music safety protocols will be incorporated into all in-person classes:

-- South Florida Music reserves the right to take temperature checks if site guidelines require or if other symptoms of illness are present.
+- South Florida Music reserves the right to take temperature checks or deny entry if site guidelines require or if other symptoms of illness are present.

 - Hand sanitizer and cleaning wipes will be available in all classrooms.